jdgyp/pm-leadership/01-frameworks/05-requirements-tracking.md

 3. Check for stories with no owner - assign them
 4. Flag anything that should move into active sprint planning

 ---

-## When JPD Becomes Available

-This setup is a pragmatic workaround.
-When Jira Product Discovery is available for requirements tracking, migrate the registry there - JPD is purpose-built for this and will handle status, prioritisation, and linking to delivery Epics more cleanly.

-Until then, the Jira Epic approach keeps everything visible, searchable, and inside the tool the team already uses.

----